 To get the most sparkle out of your center stone, we recommend you choose one with a clarity grade of at least SI1 or SI2.
 These diamonds will have inclusions that are visible under 10x magnification, but not necessarily to the naked eye.

 As with clarity, the diamond in a floating engagement ring is the focal point.
 Because of this you may want to choose one with a higher color rating so it looks as white as possible.
 And the whiter your diamond appears, the more it will sparkle.

 When we talk about diamond color, we really mean the absence of color.
 Diamonds are graded on a color scale of D-Z; D is colorless while Z is yellow.
 You don’t have to have a diamond with a D rating in order for it to appear colorless.
 If you prefer not to see any yellow in your stone but want to save money, choose a G-J color grade.

 A G-J diamond appears colorless when it is mounted face up.
 You can even make a G-J diamond appear even more colorless if you choose a platinum or white gold setting.

 Shop and Compare Different Engagement Ring Options With Clean Origin

 Floating diamond rings are lovely, but if you’re trying to keep your options open there’s nothing wrong with additional research.
-We offer a variety of diamond engagement rings with styles that vary based on setting, metal color, diamond shape, and more.
+We offer a variety of diamond engagement rings with styles that vary based on setting (like solitaire engagement rings), metal color, diamond shape, and more.